AdobeDocs/commerce-extensibility/src/pages/events/consume-events-examples/runtime-action-commerce-callback.md

 exports.main = main
 ```

-The `main` actions first accesses the payload for a received `observer.sales_order_save_after` event:
+The `main` action first accesses the payload for a received `observer.sales_order_save_after` event:

 ```js
 event_payload = params.data.value
 ```

-The event payload for this event may not contain the saved order's extension attributes.
-If needed, the extension attributes can be fetched for the specific order captured by the event using a Commerce API call:
+The event payload for this event could not contain the saved order's extension attributes.
+If needed, you can fetch the extension attributes for the specific order captured by the event using a Commerce API call:

 ```js
   const oauth = getCommerceOauthClient(